Loved Children of the Sea? Here Are 7 Anime Movies You Will Also Like

-‘Children of the Sea’, directed by Ayumu Watanabe, is a gorgeous exploration of the many mysteries of life.
-A multi-faceted and multi-layered work of art, the movie illustrates the journey of outcast Ruka, as she meets and develops a bond with brothers Umi and Sora, who were raised by dugongs, or sea cows.
-Based on the works of manga artist Daisuke Igarashi and adapted by director Ayumu Watanabe, the movie is a study in visual poetry.
-Although ‘Children of the Sea’ is utterly unique in its depiction of the universe and its mysteries, the themes and ideas can be found in many an anime masterpiece.
-Here, we explore some of them.
-You can watch several of these anime on Netflix, Crunchyroll, or Amazon Prime.
+‘Children of the Sea,’ directed by Ayumu Watanabe, is a gorgeous exploration of the many mysteries of life.
+A multi-faceted and multi-layered work of art, the movie illustrates the journey of outcast Ruka as she meets and develops a bond with brothers Umi and Sora, who are dugongs, or sea cows.
+Based on the works of manga artist Daisuke Igarashi and adapted by director Ayumu Watanabe, the movie studies visual poetry.
+Although ‘Children of the Sea’ is utterly unique in its depiction of the universe and its mysteries, the themes and ideas can be found in many anime masterpieces.
+Here, we explore some similar movies that you might equally enjoy.

 7. Tekkonkrinkreet (2006)